UW-Hydro/MetSim/docs/configuration.rst

 __domain_vars__ for more details.

 ``out_dir :: path``: The location to write output to.
-If this path doesn't exist it will be created.
+If this path doesn't exist, it will be created.

 ``in_format :: str``: A string representing the type of input files specified in the ``forcing`` entry.
 Can be one of the following: ``ascii``, ``binary``,